-We believe that cost of revenue will increase during the remaining quarters of 2015 as compared to the first two quarters of 2015, primarily because we expect to deploy more servers and deliver more traffic on our network, which will result in higher expenses associated with the increased traffic and additional co-location fees.
-The planned increase in cost of revenue during the remainder of 2015 is also related to planned expenditures on platform capacity in anticipation of future greater demand for our over-the-top, or OTT, video delivery services.
+We believe that cost of revenue will increase during the fourth quarter of 2015 as compared to each of the first three quarters of 2015, primarily because we expect to deploy more servers and deliver more traffic on our network, which will result in higher expenses associated with the increased traffic.
 However, our anticipated increases in cost of revenue are likely to be partially offset by lower bandwidth costs per unit and continued efficiency in network deployment.
-Additionally, for the remaining quarters of 2015, we anticipate amortization of internal-use software development costs to increase, as compared to the first two quarters of 2015, along with increased payroll and related costs associated with our network and professional services personnel and related expenses.
-We plan to continue making investments in our network with the expectation that our customer base will continue to expand and that we will continue to deliver more traffic to existing customers.
+Additionally, for the fourth quarter of 2015, we anticipate amortization of internal-use software development costs to increase, as compared to the first three quarters of 2015, along with increased payroll and related costs associated with our network and professional services personnel and related expenses.
+We plan to continue making investments in our network with the expectation that our customer base will continue to expand and that we will continue to deliver more traffic to existing customers including OTT video traffic.